tinmyalons/mutable-dev-environment-docker/.devcontainer/README.md

 To first write firmware to DIY module to the empty MCU, please use firmware writing tool (openocd etc) in the host computer.

-Currently this environment using local docker host with VS code remote container doesn't support arm64 machine.
+Currently this environment with using local docker host with VS code remote container doesn't support arm64 local machine.